elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-art-function-as-a-commentary-on-society-and-culture.md

 url: /learn/education-studies/questions/how-does-art-function-as-a-commentary-on-society-and-culture
 score: -1.0
 related_article1:
-    id: 166519
+    id: 166528
+    title: >-
-    title: What is the role of visual analysis in art criticism?
+        What is the role of the artist in expressing artistic intention and subject matter?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-role-of-visual-analysis-in-art-criticism
+    url: /learn/education-studies/questions/what-is-the-role-of-the-artist-in-expressing-artistic-intention-and-subject-matter
 related_article2:
-    id: 166516
+    id: 166531
-    title: What are the main characteristics of Baroque Art, and how do they reflect the historical context of the time?
+    title: >-
+        How does art influence society and provide cultural commentary?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-main-characteristics-of-baroque-art-and-how-do-they-reflect-the-historical-context-of-the-time
+    url: /learn/education-studies/questions/how-does-art-influence-society-and-provide-cultural-commentary
 related_article3:
-    id: 166517
+    id: 166531
-    title: How do lighting and composition play a role in Baroque Art?
+    title: >-
+        How does art influence society and provide cultural commentary?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-lighting-and-composition-play-a-role-in-baroque-art
+    url: /learn/education-studies/questions/how-does-art-influence-society-and-provide-cultural-commentary
 related_article4:
-    id: 166531
+    id: 166518
-    title: How does art influence society and provide cultural commentary?
+    title: >-
+        How did the evolution of art lead to the development of new artistic movements?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-does-art-influence-society-and-provide-cultural-commentary
+    url: /learn/education-studies/questions/how-did-the-evolution-of-art-lead-to-the-development-of-new-artistic-movements
 related_article5:
-    id: 166521
+    id: 166528
-    title: What distinguishes Abstract Art from other artistic movements?
+    title: >-
+        What is the role of the artist in expressing artistic intention and subject matter?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-distinguishes-abstract-art-from-other-artistic-movements
+    url: /learn/education-studies/questions/what-is-the-role-of-the-artist-in-expressing-artistic-intention-and-subject-matter
 ---

 &nbsp;